-All horse riders and handlers within these grounds must wear approved safety helmets while mounted and correct footwear i.e. closed footwear.
+All horse riders and handlers within these grounds must wear approved safety helmets while mounted of a standard AS/NZ 3838, EN 1384 or ASTM F1163 or better and correct footwear i.e. closed footwear.

 A mount must be one of the following: